Hire the Top 2% of

 Heather R.

-Scientific Research developer in Guernsey
+Remote Scientific Research developer in Guernsey

 Biostatistician/data scientist with more than 10 years experience in quantitative modelling.
 My qualifications include BSc Microbiology and PhD Genetics.I'm skilled in data visualization, quantitative analytics and logistic regression.
 My clinical interests include public health, renal medicine and oncology and I regularly author papers in clinical and bioinformatics journals.
 I have specific experience with dealing with EHR data and other big data, missing data and recording bias in large databases, and I'm fluent in R and SQL, with some experience in STATA and python.
 I am based in the Channel Islands (GMT+1) but I work flexible hours to meet with my clients.

-Freelance Scientific Research developers - Maryam C.
+Remote Scientific Research expert - Maryam C.

 Maryam C.

-Scientific Research developer in Colombia (UTC-5)
+Remote Scientific Research developer in Colombia (UTC-5)

 Hi!
 My name is Maryam.
 I'm a seasoned embedded systems engineer with a rich background in signal processing, FPGA firmware development, hardware architectures and computer vision.
 I have a Master's degree in Engineering, specializing in Optics, regarding spectroscopy and electronic techniques involved in photon counting.
 I've honed my skills in both academic and practical settings.
 In addition, I've contributed to academic papers, patent applications, partnerships and commercial products, underscoring my capability to participate in projects from conception to marked-ready products.
 My recent role as a data engineer involved learning about software development practices as well as CI/CD processes, and mastering Python.
 This experience led me to complement my knowledge in embedded systems.
 In previous roles, I contributed to projects in Electronics, delivering innovative solutions that ranged from developing IoT devices to image pattern detection algorithms.
 In addition, I led a project regarding the elaboration of two dynamic hand gesture human-computer interfaces, proposing the entire hardware, firmware and software workflows.
 I'll be excited to bring my expertise in embedded systems and firmware development to where I can contribute to cutting-edge technologies and innovative solutions.